goldenson/maximeorefice/_posts/2020-03-15-remote-work.md

 date: 2020-03-15
 ---

-Remote work is rapidly growing these past years.
-A lot of companies are embracing it by choice or constraint due to the recent health pandemic : `COVID19`.
+Remote work has been rapidly growing over these past years.
+A lot of companies are embracing it by choice or constraint due to the recent health pandemic: `COVID19`.

 Some notes about how to work efficiently remotely.